Starlette's Handcrafted Marshmallows

-This simple vanilla recipe is one my family used.
-I've changed it a lot over the years by creating and using my own extracts and flavorings.
+This simple vanilla recipe is one of Starlette's family favorites.
+She's changed it a lot over the years by creating and using her own extracts and flavorings.
 Everyone loves these cheerful sponges and all the flavors you can create with one basic batter.
-This recipe works good in an 8x8 or 9x9 square pan, I use silicon.
+This recipe works good in an 8x8 or 9x9 square pan.
 I double the recipe when making a 9x13 pan.
 A good tip is to spray oil your pans, spatulas, and knives before and during use, it helps with sticking.

 Before starting, I recommend reading about marshmallows as they can be discouraging and a sticky mess.
 A stand mixer works best, but you can use a hand mixer, it just takes a bit longer to fluff.

 -1/2 cup corn syrup

 - 1 cup water